DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-09-20-reentrantlock-internals.md

 {% endhighlight %}

 Suppose the state was just unlocked, and there are few threads waiting in the queue.
-But, suddenly this new thread tries to acquire the lock, and it does not check the queue state, and gets to acquire the lock, unfairly.
-This is also called ```Barging```.
+But, suddenly a new thread tries to acquire the lock, and it does not check the waiting-thread-queue.
+It acquires the lock, unfairly ahead of all waiting threads i.e. ```Barging```.

 ### Unfair acquire

-Unfair acquire is almost same, except, it again tries to barge in without checking the queue state.
+Unfair acquire is almost same, except, it again tries to barge in without checking the wait-thread-queue.

 {% highlight java %}
 // unfair Sync partial code